jekyll/jekyll/docs/_docs/installation/macos.md

 ## Install Ruby

-Jekyll requires **Ruby v{{ site.data.ruby.min_version }}** or higher. macOS Catalina 10.15 ships with Ruby 2.6.3.
+Jekyll requires **Ruby v{{ site.data.ruby.min_version }}** or higher. macOS Big Sur 11.x ships with Ruby 2.6.3.
 Check your Ruby version using `ruby -v`.

 If you're running a previous version of macOS, you'll have to install a newer version of Ruby.